8 surprising ways a walk can help you de-stress

 How much should you walk?

+You may wonder, do you actually need to walk 10,000 steps a day to reap the benefits?
 There’s not really a right or wrong way to walk, as long as you are being safe.
 Walking is as flexible as you want to be, so make it yours.
 Think of it as your “me time.”

 Just starting out?
 Know that it’s great to start small.
 No amount of time is too little!
 Even just a few minutes will benefit you and is better than nothing.
 Carve out a time in your schedule to make walking a daily habit, so that it’s easier to stick with.